yakconsulting/spidersoftdev.github.io/content/posts/2021-09-14-how-to-replace-all-links-in-html-to-markup.md

   - hugo
 lead: "Regular expression to replace href to markup"
 ---
-Recently I moved my blog from Wordpress to [Hugo](https://gohugo.io), and that involved a lot of content fixing.
-One of the problems was that during the export not all HTML code was correctly transferred to markup.
+I recently moved my blog from WordPress to [Hugo](https://gohugo.io), which involved a lot of content fixing.
+One of the problems was that not all HTML code was correctly transferred to markup during the export.
 So I needed fix (replace) all pending `<a href="https://spidersoft.com.au">spidersoft</a>` to `[spidersoft](https://spidersoft.com.au)`.

-What we need is just 2 simple regular expressions.
+What we need are just two simple regular expressions.

 One to find links
 `<a.*?href="(.+?)".*?>(.+?)</a>`